 - Zoning is required when HP-UX is used in a Heterogeneous SAN with other operating systems. - Supports MC/ServiceGuard.
-A.11.14/A.11.15 or later - HP-UX 11.23 is supported on EVA3000/5000 v3.01 or later
+A.11.14/A.11.15 (11.11 only), A.11.15+ (11.23)

 - Supports Multiple-Bus Failover mode.
-Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at: - ftp://ftp.compaq.com/pub/products/storageworks/whitepapers - Supports connection to a common server with EVA and XP/VA storage systems.
-Refer to "EVA5000/EVA3000 Configuration Rules." - Does not support L-Port attachment. - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 43), and contain only Continuous Access EVA supported operating systems.
+Secure Path multi-path driver is required for Multiple-Bus failover if configured with two or more paths. - Supports connection of single HBA servers, refer to the whitepaper "Connecting Single HBA Servers to the Enterprise Virtual Array without Multipathing Software at:

+- Supports connection to a common server with EVA and XP/VA storage systems.
+Refer to "EVA5000/EVA3000 Configuration Rules." - Does not support L-Port attachment. - When using Continuous Access on EVA5000 with VCS v3 or EVA 5000/3000 on V3.01, HP recommends that all servers and storage systems configured for Continuous Access EVA be in a High Availability SAN of two fabrics (Figure 44), and contain only Continuous Access EVA supported operating systems.
 If servers running non-supported operating systems exist within the SAN, they should be excluded from the Continuous Access management environment via zoning.
 In addition, that SAN (or management zone within a larger SAN) is limited to a maximum of 16 EVA, and 256 HBA per EVA.
 Additional operating system specific zones within the larger Continuous Access environment zone may be required as defined in Table 27.
 See the Continuous Access EVA Design Reference Guide for additional details and configuration limitations.